Tarwin Lower, Victoria: History

+The region was originally inhabited by the Tarwin clan of Indigenous Australians.
+The Tarwin tribe were industrious, and known as "the tomahawk makers".
+They had quarries for the required hard stone near the present site of Wonthaggi, and also used a softer stone from Cape Liptrap to sharpen the implements.

-The original settlement is believed to have started at an area called Tarwin Meadows.
+British settlement is believed to have started at an area called Tarwin Meadows.
 The area south of Tarwin Lower is still called by this name.
 Tarwin Lower is on the banks of the Tarwin River.
 The first major land-holder in the area was George Black.
 Black leased land from the Bass River through to Cape Liptrap.
 Black bought the Tarwin Meadows Run in 1851.

 Several drowning fatalities have occurred over the years, primarily because of the tidal nature of the river.
 One of the most well-known is that of a young man who drowned in the river many years ago.
 His gravestone is situated on River Drive just before the roundabout.

 Until 1990, camping along the banks of the river was a summer pastime for many families from around the state.
 This was discouraged because of the risk of flooding, and the lack of supervision of swimmers in a tidal river.

 The Post Office opened on 1 February 1881.